Sriparno08/Openpedia/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Type 'x' in the square brackets '[ ]' to check the corresponding criteria -->

-- [ ] I have gone through the [CONTRIBUTING](https://github.com/Sriparno08/Start-Contributing/blob/main/CONTRIBUTING.md) guide
+- [ ] I have followed the [CONTRIBUTING](https://github.com/Sriparno08/Start-Contributing/blob/main/CONTRIBUTING.md) guide
 - [ ] The name of the resource is spelled correctly (if applicable)
 - [ ] The link to the resource is working (if applicable)
 - [ ] The resource is added in the correct format (if applicable)